The best place and time to live in the Milky Way: Introduction

-The potentially dangerous effects of transient astrophysical events depend on their total energy released as high energy radiation, and their occurrence rate in the Galaxy: more powerful events can be lethal for a planet over larger distances, while high event rate can also reduce the ability of the planet to recover from the environmental effects induced by its radiation. \citet{2014PhRvL.113w1102P} and \citet{2015ApJ...810...41L} consistently find that long duration GRBs (with observed duration $>$2 s - LGRBs hereafter) are the most dangerous astrophysical events for the Earth, outpacing short duration GRBs (lasting $<2$ s - SGRBs hereafter) and SNe.
-This is mainly due to the large energy $10^{51-54}$ ergs (isotropic equivalent) released by LGRBs which compensates, compared to SNe, for their lower intrinsic rate ($\sim 5 \times 10^{-6}$ yr$^{-1}$ per galaxy according to \citealt{2010MNRAS.406.1944W}).
-In particular, there is a non--negligible probability (50\% according to \citealt{2014PhRvL.113w1102P}) that the Earth, in the last 500 Myr, could have been illuminated by one long lethal GRB (precisely $\sim$0.93 according to \citealt{2015ApJ...810...41L}).
+The lethality of transient astrophysical events depends on their energy released as high-energy radiation and their occurrence rate in the Galaxy: more powerful events can be lethal for a planet over larger distances, while a high event rate can also reduce the ability of the planet to recover from the environmental effects induced by the radiation of the event. \citet{2014PhRvL.113w1102P} and \citet{2015ApJ...810...41L} consistently found that long-duration GRBs (with an observed duration $>$2 s; LGRBs hereafter) are the most dangerous astrophysical events for the Earth, even more so than short-duration GRBs (lasting $<2$ s; SGRBs hereafter) and SNe.
+This is mainly due to the high energy $10^{51-54}$ ergs (isotropic equivalent) released by LGRBs, which compared to SNe compensates for their lower intrinsic rate ($\sim 5 \times 10^{-6}$ yr$^{-1}$ per galaxy according to \citealt{2010MNRAS.406.1944W}).
+In particular, the probability is non-neglibile (50\% according to \citealt{2014PhRvL.113w1102P}) that in the last 500 Myr the Earth could have been illuminated by one long lethal GRB (precisely $\sim$0.93 according to \citealt{2015ApJ...810...41L}).